mosip/mosip-infra/deployment/v3/docs/setup-email-server-via-apache-james.md

   550-5.7.26  For instructions on setting up authentication, go to 550 5.7.26  https://support.google.com/mail/answer/81126#authentication d12-20020a170903230c00b001db420e7552si10082865plh.65 - gsmtp
   ```

-  Resolution for **Microsoft Office email accounts**:
+To remove your mail server IP from the Office 365 Anti-Spam IP De-list Portal, please follow these steps:

-  * De-list your mail server IP via [Office 365 Anti-Spam IP De-list Portal](https://sender.office.com/)
+1. Access the portal through this link: [Office 365 Anti-Spam IP De-list Portal](https://sender.office.com/)
-  * Provide your mail server Email ID, public IP, and click on Submit.
+2. Enter your mail server Email ID, public IP, and click on the Submit button.
-  * You will receive a confirmation mail click on it.
+3. Look out for a confirmation email and click on the provided link.
-  * It will take 30 minutes to remove the IP from [Office 365 Anti-Spam IP De-list Portal](https://sender.office.com/).
+4. The IP removal process typically takes around 30 minutes to complete.